CQC We and I Statements

 4. Continuity of Care

 A person may decide to move home and live in another local authority area (see Continuity of Care chapter).
 The first local authority should ensure that the person’s care and support needs will continue to be met during their move.
 The process requires the original authority to provide the authority the person is moving to with relevant information to support the move such as a copy of the person’s care and support plan, their latest assessment, and any other documentation the second authority requests.
 This should include a copy of their CVI.
 The second authority should register the person with the person’s consent on their register, and the former authority should remove that person’s name to avoid duplication.

 The first authority will be able to invoice the second authority for the cost of care, from the date it is agreed between the respective local authorities that the adult acquired a place of ordinary residence in the second area (see Ordinary Residence chapter).

 5. Care Planning

 Having carried out a needs assessment, the local authority must prepare a care and support plan for everyone with eligible needs or other needs which it is going to meet.
 Where someone has sight loss, this should be recorded in the care and support plan (see Care and Support Planning chapter).

 Local authorities should consider securing specialist qualified rehabilitation and assessment provision (whether in-house, or contracted through a third party), to ensure that the needs of people with sight loss are correctly identified and their independence maximised.
 Certain aspects of independence training with severely sight impaired and sight impaired people require careful risk management and should only be undertaken by professionals with relevant experience and training.
 This type of rehabilitation should be provided to the person for a period appropriate to meet their needs.
 This will help the person to gain new skills, for example, when training to use a white cane.
-See ADASS position statement on vision rehabilitation.
+See Care Act 2014 and Sight Loss (ADASS).